technologiestiftung/odis-website/README.md

 # ODIS Website

 ## Setup
 This site is build with jekyll.
-Make sure to install jekyll on your system. [jekyll quickstart instructions] (https://jekyllrb.com/docs/)
+Make sure jekyll is installed on your system. [jekyll quickstart instructions] (https://jekyllrb.com/docs/)

 ## Command Line Usage
 Development: